luke13520/learn_to_code/README.md

 | Day 13         | [10 exercises](day13/d13.en.pdf)          |
 | Rush 02        | [Rush 00 reversed](rush02/colle02.en.pdf) |
 | BSQ            | [BSQ](bsq/bsq.en.pdf)                     |

+ ## Reminders

+ In order to push changes to github:

+ 1. Edit the files on your computer
+ 2. git add <THE FILES>
+ 3. git commit -m "DESCRIBE THE CHANGES"
+ 4. git push origin master

+ In order to check which files have been edited:

+ 1. git status